-Flexible working hours are at the top of the employees' wish list because this allows them to better combine work and spare time.
-A forty-hour week with core working hours offers only limited flexibility.
-Employees who have to or want to reduce their working hours for a variety of reasons are often left with only the option of part-time work, which usually also entails financial losses.
-Besides, this can also lead to tensions with the employer, who is obliged to allow part-time work, but may still have a higher workload and thus need more working time.
-However, this does not necessarily have to be the case if both employee and employer are willing to establish an innovative working time model.
-In this context, job sharing is being used more and more often.
+What is high on the wish list of employees?
+Flexible working hours, because this makes it easier to combine work and leisure.
+A 40-hour week with core working hours is not feasible or desirable for many people.
+However, many who have to or want to reduce their working hours for a variety of reasons often only have the option of part-time work, which usually also entails financial losses.
+Despite the legal obligation, many employers are reluctant to set up part-time positions, as there is often nevertheless a higher workload and thus a need for hours worked.
+Here it is worthwhile to establish an innovative working time model: Job sharing is being used more and more in this context.

-Companies such as SAP, Daimler, and Bosch are demonstrating job sharing even at the management level.
+Companies such as SAP, Daimler and Bosch are also introducing job sharing at management level.
 What is job sharing?
-In short, it is classically the division of a full-time job between two (or more) employees (job-sharer or tandem partner).
-The employees fill the position together and not each of them a separate area.
-Time management is very flexible and the division of the position does not have to be half/half.
+Basically, it is the division of a full-time position between two (or more) employees (job sharers or tandem partners).
+The employees fill the position together and not each a separate area.
+Time management is very flexible and the position does not have to be shared half and half.
 Depending on the wishes of the tandem partners, almost any combination is possible, from 60/40, 70/30 to 80/20.

-In principle, job sharing offers employees the possibility of part-time work and flexible working hours.
-This leaves each sharer more time for private life and contributes to better management of work and family.
-But there is more to it than that!
+For employees, job sharing in principle offers the possibility of part-time work and flexible working hours.
+This leaves more time for private life for each sharer and contributes to a better work-life balance.
+But that is not all!
 This working time model is suitable for different hierarchical levels and highly qualified jobs.
-While part-time work often puts many employees off, as they fear that they will be able to supervise less exciting projects due to less working time, this worry does not apply to job sharing with a tandem partner.
-Since the job is carried out and managed jointly, there is always the possibility to exchange ideas, get advice, learn from the partner, and positively influence the partner's learning process.
-Often this also increases the motivation of the employees.
-Ultimately, this leads to greater job satisfaction.
+While part-time employment often puts many employees off, as they fear that less working time will mean less exciting projects to look after, this concern is not applicable in the case of job sharing with a tandem partner.
+Since the job is carried out jointly and the responsibility is shared, there is always the possibility to exchange ideas, to get advice, to learn from the partner and to positively influence the partner's learning process.
+Not infrequently, this also increases the employee's motivation.
+Ultimately, this makes for more job satisfaction.

-In practice, job sharing is often used as a generic term for various models.
-Job sharing between two employees is the classical pure form.
-However, there are other forms of job sharing, such as job pairing.
+Job sharing is often used in practice as a generic term for different models.
+Job sharing between two employees is the classic pure form.
+However, other forms exist under the term job sharing, such as job pairing.
 In this case, however, the employment contract of the tandem partners is concluded jointly and cannot be terminated by one party alone.
-The termination must be submitted by both employees.
+The notice of termination must be submitted by both employees.

 The New Work megatrend in particular is constantly leading to new working time models, as the 4-day week also shows.
-These are characterized above all by an increased proportion of flexibility.
 The most diverse wishes, requirements, or general conditions can be adapted to the respective company or employee situation.

-What does "Jan sharing" look like in detail?
-Three days a week he is with us at our headquarters in Dresden.
-It's not too far-fetched to say that he's the most popular employee besides the coffee machine, because he gets everything in order again when something doesn't work.
+What does "Jan sharing" look like?
+Three days a week he is with us at our office in Dresden.
+He's the most popular employee besides the coffee machine, because he gets everything in order again when something doesn't work.
 His area of responsibility includes first-level support and second-level support.
 On the other two days, Jan is at manaTec and takes care of their internal affairs.
 Before Jan split his time between ARTS and manaTec, the support was much more complex for everyone involved.
 For each request, it was necessary to write a ticket.
 A flexible problem solution was not possible this way.
 The job sharing made this much easier.
 Jan is now available to all colleagues in three days.
 He can take care of all issues that arise, even those with lower priority.
 At the same time, he can act independently of the budget.
 But this also increases personal responsibility, because Jan can manage his own time and keep to his working hours.

 The solution arose from the needs of us as ARTS, as well as manaTec.
 Both sides wanted to simplify the process, but a full-time position was not conceivable.
 The option to work part-time for two different employers has the disadvantage in German tax law that one of the two jobs is automatically taxed with income tax class 6.
 The colleague, therefore, has to pay taxes between 50-60%, which was neither an attractive nor reasonable alternative for us.
 To solve this problem and to be able to use Jan in both companies, a new solution had to be created.
 Now we share the costs in a two to three ratio.